 One of the most important factors to transformative travel is the lens of the traveler.
-This means that two people can experience the exact same itinerary yet have very different experiences.
+This means two people who experience the exact same itinerary can have very different experiences.
 What differentiates between the making of an ordinary experience and a transformative one? simply put – it is the lens from which the traveler perceives and engages with the world.

 Let’s take a closer look at exactly what we mean when we ask travelers to carry the lens of H.E.A.R.T.
 First we begin with Humble.